douglasteeple/DIGITS_Traffic_Signs/README.md

 1. Classification training of the supplied P1 dataset of bottles, candy wrappers and an empty conveyor belt - the "P1" dataset.
 2. Creation of a Robotic Inference idea.
 In this case a traffic sign classification idea was chosen.
 The images are in the "TrafficSigns" dataset.

+This document describes the steps taken and results achieved in implementing each of these projects.

 <hr>